Myrmecochory: Myrmecochory and invasive species

+In South Africa, the Argentine ant has in some cases displaced native ants that disperse the seeds of Fynbos plants like Mimetes cucullatus.
+The Argentine ants don't take the seeds underground and leave them on the surface, resulting in ungerminated plants and the dwindling of Fynbos seed reserves after veld fires.

 Myrmecochorous plants are also capable of invading ecosystems.
 These invaders may gain an advantage in areas where native ants disperse invasive seeds.
 Similarly, the spread of myrmecochorous invaders may be inhibited by limitations in the ranges of native ant populations.